gklyne/monotype_tape_reader/README.md

 [x] Use dark colour plastic for reader bridge

-[ ] Redesign winder spools to use smaller shaft dia;
+[x] Redesign winder spools to use smaller shaft dia;
     e.g. M4 using bolts rather than through-rod.
     This is to reduce friction when drawing the tape off the spool.

-[ ] Design arms to hold tape tensioner(s)
+[x] Design arms to hold tape tensioner(s)

 [x] Slow down default tape speed (2.5ms -> 3ms between steps)

-[ ] Consider progressive slowing of stepper motor as reading proceeds?

-[ ] Check ordering of row data when multiple detected together
+[x] Check ordering of row data when multiple detected together

-[ ] Add video frame number to output data file
+[x] Add video frame number to output data file

+## 2023-02-20:

+[x] Progressive slowing of stepper motor as reading proceeds.

 ## To consider

+[ ] Marker threshold setting is rather sensitive

 ## Notes

-Notes: 2023-02-25
+### Notes: 2023-03-05

-Row 238, 2418, 3068 and others: still seeing markers between columns, but evaluating correctly

-Row 3201 sprockets missed altogether?
-Traces are there, but not used.

-Row 3427 Detected hole out of range: y1   0.9962, d1   1.0432, n60 63, n30 31

-Row 3631 sprocket trace missing

-Row 3656 sprocket traces missing

-Row 3932, and others, multiple double detection of column 5 hole - maybe merge regions/traces more aggressively?

-4000 run on

-Row 5085 - looks like genuine misread (missed row) due to lost sprockets or failed row detection?
-Also, data is out order, with 3 rows detected in single frame.

-Row 5087 - missing row is now detected!
-Correctly!
-Frame number is with data, so order may need to be checked when writing file.

-Row 78xx - rows crossed over

-Row 802x - rows crossed over

-Row 8284 - rows crossed over sprockets missed

-Marker threshold setting is rather sensitive?